 A 2002 report from the Institute of Medicine (IOM) shows that racial minorities receive appropriate care less frequently, which has an adverse impact on their health outcomes, including a higher reoccurrence of morbidity (incidence of disease) and mortality (death) rates.

-Therefore there is a huge need for cultural competent health care professionals and to increase the numbers of minority health care professionals providing care to those minorities.
-Healthy People 2010 report states that the reality of health disparities among racial and ethnic minorities highlights the need for increased numbers of culturally competent health care providers.
+Therefore, there is a huge need for cultural competent health care professionals, and to increase the numbers of minority health care professionals providing care to those minorities.
+Healthy People 2010 report, has it that the reality of health disparities among racial, and ethnic minorities highlights the need for increased numbers of culturally competent health care providers.
 The chart below shows we have a long way to go in increasing those disparities in minority health care professionals even though many ethnic groups are not represented here.

 Why is this Important?
 Racial and Ethnic Distribution of Selected Health Professions: Source: HRSA, U.S. Census 2000